gmdsi/GMDSI_notebooks/docs/part2/freyberg_obs_and_weights.md

 So that has sorted out the absolute observation groups.
-But remember the 'sfrtd', 'hdstd', 'hdsvd' observation groups?
-Yeah thats right, we also added in a bunch of other "secondary observations" (the time difference between obsevrations and vertical differences between heads measured at the same location) as well as postprocessing functions to get them from model outputs.
+But remember the 'sfrtd' and 'hdstd' observation groups?
+Yeah thats right, we also added in a bunch of other "secondary observations" (the time difference between obsevrations) as well as postprocessing functions to get them from model outputs.
 We need to get target values for these observations into our control file as well!

 Let's start by calculating the secondary values from the absolute measured values.
 In our case, the easiest is to populate the model output files with measured values and then call our postprocessing function.